 The Stage 1 validation for the L2SMA soil moisture is a comparison of retrievals at 3 km with ground-based observations that have been verified as providing a spatial average of soil moisture at the same scale.
 The list of the CVS is provided in Table 1.
 Each CVS comparison is carefully reviewed and discussed by the L2SMA Team and Cal/Val Partners.
-All sites are then compiled to summarize the metrics and compute the overall performance shown in Table 5.
+All sites are then compiled to summarize the metrics and compute the overall performance shown in Table 6.
 The assessment results incorporate the following perspectives:

 - As discussed in Section 5.1, the two optional algorithms are subject to inherent deficiencies (the inadequate length of record and spatial resolution of the σ^0 reference states).
-The validation of these two products is not included in the beta report, because the deficiencies limit the rigorous analysis of the validation results, and the future improvements of the optional algorithms. - The pre-beta release product (T11940) as well as beta product implements only the bias correction described in Section 4.4.
-The VWC correction, landcover reclassification, and forward model updates described in Sections 4.5, 4.6, and 4.7 were tested at the CVS but not yet as a global product.
-The future CRID T11950 is assigned to the test these updated outputs. - Validation statistics of L2SMAP at 3 km are included since they are unambiguously comparable with the L2SMA comparison statistics.
+The validation of these two products is not included in the beta report, because the deficiencies limit the rigorous analysis of the validation results, and the future improvements of the optional algorithms. - The pre-validation release product (T12400) implements temporally-varying correction of bias, VWC, and roughness.
+The offline version estimates static values of bias, VWC, and roughness over the 2.5 months, and reports higher precision.
+The details of these differences are summarized in Section 4.4. - Validation statistics of L2SMAP at 3 km are included since they are unambiguously comparable with the L2SMA comparison statistics.

-Table 5 SMAP L2SMA pre-beta Release (T11940) CVS Assessment at 9 km.
-T11950 includes the future improvements (VWC and landcover adjustments).
-L3SMAP beta release (T11930) statistics are from the baseline L2SMAP at 3-km resolution (Das et al. SMAP Science Team #6, Sept.
-2015).
+Table 6 SMAP L2SMA pre-validated Release (T12400) CVS Assessment.
+'Offline' includes best performance achievable but not yet implemented in the validated products (see Section 4.4).
+L3SMAP validated release (T12400) statistics are from the baseline L2SMAP at 3-km resolution (Das et al. L3SMAP validated release report).
 See Table 1 for complete site information.